 Mechanical skills.
 Industrial machinery mechanics, machinery maintenance workers, and millwrights use technical manuals and sophisticated diagnostic equipment to figure out why machines are not working.
 Workers must be able to reassemble large, complex machines after finishing a repair.

 Troubleshooting skills.
 Industrial machinery mechanics, machinery maintenance workers, and millwrights must observe, diagnose, and fix problems that a machine may be having.

-The median annual wage for industrial machinery mechanics, machinery maintenance workers, and millwrights was $48,410 in May 2015.
+The median annual wage for industrial machinery mechanics, machinery maintenance workers, and millwrights is $49,100.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $30,670, and the highest 10 percent earned more than $74,090.
+The lowest 10 percent earned less than $31,440, and the highest 10 percent earned more than $75,220.

-Median annual wages for industrial machinery mechanics, machinery maintenance workers, and millwrights in May 2015 were as follows:
+Median annual wages for industrial machinery mechanics, machinery maintenance workers, and millwrights are as follows:

-In May 2015, the median annual wages for industrial machinery mechanics, machinery maintenance workers, and millwrights in the top industries in which they worked were as follows:
+The median annual wages for industrial machinery mechanics, machinery maintenance workers, and millwrights in the top industries in which they work are as follows:

 Most industrial machinery mechanics and machinery maintenance workers are employed full time during regular business hours.
 However, mechanics may be on call or assigned to work night or weekend shifts.
 Overtime is common, particularly for mechanics.

-Overall, applicants with a broad range of skills in machine repair are expected to have good job prospects as older workers retire or otherwise leave the occupation.
+Job prospects will be good, particularly for applicants with a broad range of skills in machine repair as older workers retire or otherwise leave the occupation.

 |Industrial machinery mechanics, machinery maintenance workers, and millwrights||476,100||508,500||7||32,400|

 |Maintenance workers, machinery||89,700||94,700||6||5,000|